-- Turn on water 2.
+- Turn Water On 2.
 Get Soap 3.
 Wash Hands 4.
 Turn Water Off 5.
 Dry Hands

-Students may need more or fewer steps broken down within any routine.
+Students may need a routine broken down into more or fewer steps.

 - Break the routine down based on the assessment, needs of the student and their age.
-Older students for example may only forget to dry their hands so a two-part (wash hands, dry hands) may be appropriate.
+For example, older students may only forget to dry their hands, so a two-part task analysis (wash hands, dry hands) may be appropriate.
 Do not provide more support than needed.

 - Teach students using a process of forward or backwards chaining.
 For forward chaining, you would only ask the student to complete the first step by themselves.
 The additional steps are prompted and supported by the teacher.
 With backwards chaining, if the student is able to do the last step (dry hands) independently, you would provide all of the support until the last step which would be completed by the student independently.

 - Appropriate prompting levels depend on the student’s needs.
-Some common prompts include point prompts, physical prompt,s and verbal prompts.
-Fade your prompts as soon as you can because the gaol is always for students to be independent.
+Some common prompts include point prompts, physical prompts, and verbal prompts.
+Fade your prompts as soon as you can because the goal is always for students to be independent.